mihaelasandrea/second-chance-web/README.md

 Our generation is facing a major global concern: adapting our current lifestyle to achieve a better environment sustainability.

 The scope of the website is to give good products a “second chance” (as the title suggests) so that they can fulfill their technical lifetime before being discarded.

-The website I created is a second-hand products web-shop where users can sale different things they don’t need but still in proper functionality.
+The website I created is a second-hand products web-shop where users can sell different things they don’t need but still in proper functionality.

-The purpose of the **buyer visitors** is to find good products at affordable prices which otherwise would be too expensive or temporary necessary.
+The purpose of the **buyer visitors** is to find good products at affordable prices which otherwise would be too expensive or necessary just temporary.
 Like people relocating for a short-term and they need some furniture or people who wouldn’t spend a lot of money on new bikes for the children and they rather buy second hand until kids grow old enough to use the same size for longer time.

 The purpose of the **seller visitors** is to be able to get some money out of the products which don’t serve their needs anymore.

-My personal purpose as a developer in creating Second Chance website is learning how to design, develop and implement a back-end for a web application using Python, Flask micro-framework and MongoDB database.
+My personal purpose as a developer in creating Second Chance Web website is learning how to design, develop and implement the back-end for a web application using Python, Flask micro-framework and MongoDB database.

 The creation of this website is subject solely to educational purposes.